Arctic Ocean: Arctic shelves

-The ocean's Arctic shelf comprises a number of continental shelves, including the Canadian Arctic shelf, underlying the Canadian Arctic Archipelago, and the Russian continental shelf, which is sometimes called the "Arctic Shelf" because it is larger.
+The ocean's Arctic shelf comprises a number of continental shelves, including the Canadian Arctic shelf and the Russian continental shelf, which is sometimes called the "Arctic Shelf" because it is larger.
 The Russian continental shelf consists of three separate, smaller shelves: the Barents Shelf, Chukchi Sea Shelf and Siberian Shelf.
 Of these three, the Siberian Shelf is the largest such shelf in the world; it holds large oil and gas reserves.
-The Chukchi shelf forms the border between Russian and the United States as stated in the USSR–USA Maritime Boundary Agreement.
-The whole area is subject to international territorial claims.
+The edge of the Chukchi shelf forms the border between Russian and the United States as defined by the Baker–Shevardnadze line in the 1990 USSR–USA Maritime Boundary Agreement.
+The whole area is subject to international territorial claims, as well as several territorial disputes.

 The Chukchi Plateau extends from the Chukchi Sea Shelf.

 Underwater features

 An underwater ridge, the Lomonosov Ridge, divides the deep sea North Polar Basin into two oceanic basins: the Eurasian Basin, which is 4000–4500 m deep, and the Amerasian Basin (sometimes called the North American or Hyperborean Basin), which is about 4000 m deep.
 The bathymetry of the ocean bottom is marked by fault block ridges, abyssal plains, ocean deeps, and basins.
 The average depth of the Arctic Ocean is 1038 m.
 The deepest point is Molloy Hole in the Fram Strait, at about 5550 m.

 The two major basins are further subdivided by ridges into the Canada Basin (between Beaufort Shelf of North America and the Alpha Ridge), Makarov Basin (between the Alpha and Lomonosov Ridges), Amundsen Basin (between Lomonosov and Gakkel ridges), and Nansen Basin (between the Gakkel Ridge and the continental shelf that includes the Franz Josef Land).